 2-Factor Authentication for System Login

-GoProof facilitates 2-factor authentication for users to provide a second layer of security to gain access to the system.
+GoProof and Spheero facilitates 2-factor authentication for users to provide a second layer of security to gain access to the system.
 On activating this option, users will be required to enter a verification code sent to their email to prove their identity.

 This can be used in addition to our confidential proofing option, which insists that collaborators must create an account to be able to view work.

 My Data Dashboard for Personal Data Processing Control

 The MY DATA dashboard is a clear and simple way to constantly keep track of your personal data footprint in line with GDPR regulations.
 Using the dashboard you can:

 Request your Admin to export or delete all your personal detail